asterisk/node-ari-client/README.md

 ##### Resource Specific Emitters
 Channel

-#### ChannelUserevent
+#### ChannelTalkingFinished

-User-generated event with additional user-defined fields in the object.
+Talking is no longer detected on the channel.

 ```javascript
 function (event, channel) {}